GleiAzevedo/GleiAzevedo/README.md

 As a Laboratory and Quality Control Technician, I had a little taste of the work with data and its universe and I became passionate about it.
 I am committed to develop my skills on it and show my work and progress here.

-* 🌍  I'm based in Wirral, United Kingdom
+* 🌍  I am based in Wirral, United Kingdom
 * ✉️  You can contact me at [gleicielly.azevedo21@gmail.com](mailto:gleicielly.azevedo21@gmail.com)
+* :file_folder: My Projects are in the [Portfolio](https://github.com/GleiAzevedo/Portfolio-Projects).

 ### Socials